JoudAlrubaish/Production_CV_Agent/README.md

 created_at
 ```

-This enables the application to provide:
+The database supports:

 - Prediction history
 - Prediction lookup
+- Total prediction count
 - Class distribution
 - Average confidence
-- Total prediction statistics

 ---

-## Frontend
+# 14. Frontend

-The user interface is built using:
+The frontend is implemented using:

 ```text
 React